chetan-patil7/chetan-patil7/README.md

 # 💫 About Me:
 As an enthusiastic student, I seek immersive work experiences that promotes my personal and<br>professional growth.
-I'm open for collaborate with teams that balance technical expertise and managerial<br>proficiency while contributing to cutting-edge initiatives and sharpening my problem-solving and<br>strategic skills<br>Experience<br>🌱 I’m currently learning AWS, Salesforce, DSA<br><br>
+I'm open for collaborating with teams that balance technical expertise and managerial<br>proficiency while contributing to cutting-edge initiatives and sharpening my problem-solving and<br>strategic skills<br>Experience<br>🌱 I’m currently learning AWS, Salesforce, DSA<br><br>

 ## 🌐 Socials: